-Daily streamflow data were obtained from the Department of Irrigation and Drainage Malaysia, which covers approximately 40 years (1978 to 2017) of records for all streamflow gauging stations.
-Precautions were taken to ensure reasonable low flow data were captured.
-The framework of methodology was developed for assessing the hydrological drought characteristics in

-- 145 the state of Selangor, Malaysia, using low flow and threshold indicator.
-The first analysis in this study is to determine the daily streamflow trend for 40 years using the Mann-Kendall test; and the slope of trend was calculated using the Sen's slope estimator; the change points are identified using the CUSUM and Pettitt's test.
-Next, the potential of a probability distribution that optimally fits the 7-day mean annual minimum (MAM) in low flow frequency analysis was evaluated for determining different return periods.
-The 10-year return period was computed using the estimation of minimum storage draft-rate in the - 150 river using mass curve.
+Daily streamflow data were obtained from the Department of Irrigation and Drainage of Malaysia, which covers approximately 40 years (1978 to 2017) of records for all streamflow gauging stations.
+Precautions were taken to ensure reasonable low-flow data were captured.
+The methodological framework was developed for assessing the hydrologicaldrought characteristics in the state of Selangor, Malaysia, using low-flow and threshold indicators.
+The first analysis in this study is to determine the daily streamflow trend for 40 years using the Mann-Kendall test; the slope of trend was calculated using the Sen's slope estimator; and the change points are identified using the CUSUM and Pettitt test.
+Next, the potential of a probability distribution that optimally fits the 7 d mean annual minimum (MAM) in low-flow frequency analysis was evaluated for determining different return periods.
+The 10-year return period was computed using the estimation of the minimum storage draft rate in the river using a mass curve.
 Next, the threshold level was obtained from the flow duration curve (FDC), and 90th percentiles were selected for drought analysis.
-Finally, the characteristics of hydrological drought were analysed, including drought events, durations and drought deficits in seven watershed catchments.
-The summary of the whole methodology analysis is depicted in Figure 2.
-The following sections elucidate the specific components incorporated into the methodology framework.
+Finally, the characteristics of hydrological drought were analyzed, including drought events, durations and drought deficits in seven watershed catchments.
+The summary of the whole methodology analysis is depicted in Fig. 2.
+The following sections elucidate the specific components incorporated into the methodological framework.